cpjobling/eg-150-textbook/setup/setup.md

 Both Jupyter and MATLAB Live Script trace their origins -- or at least their inspiration -- to the <a href="https://en.wikipedia.org/wiki/Wolfram_Mathematica_(software)#The_Notebook_interface">Mathematica Notebook interface</a>.
 All allow the mixing of code with output, the running of code in sections, and the ability to add formatted text, images, and equations to tell a story and provide a repeatable record of a computation.

 The Mathworks claims some [advantages for the MATLAB Live Script interface](https://uk.mathworks.com/matlabcentral/answers/329935-jupyter-notebook-vs-live-scripts#answer_259207) due to its close integration with the MATLAB desktop and the new MATLAB Online product.
-Other teachers have also advocated the use of Live Script in teaching, e.g. [Teaching with Matlab Live Scripts](https://bastibe.de/2016-06-15-matlab-live-scripts.html).
+Other teachers have also advocated the use of Live Script in teaching, e.g. [Teaching with MATLAB Live Scripts](https://bastibe.de/2016-06-15-matlab-live-scripts.html).
 The main issue though is that MATLAB is an expensive, licensed product.
 It's free to use while you are a student or a teacher at Swansea University.
 It is extremely expensive once you graduate!

 For me, the main advantage of Jupyter notebooks is that it is language independent, well supported, open source and free!
 It also has some features, mentioned at the top of this document, that make it particularly attractive as a support tool for the teaching on this course.